Georgia abortion providers wary after court strikes down ban

 Cardiac activity can be detected by ultrasound in cells within an embryo that will eventually become the heart around six weeks into a pregnancy.
 That means most abortions in Georgia were effectively banned at a point before many people knew they were pregnant.

-Abortion providers have said the ban forced them to turn away many pregnant women, who could then either travel out of state or keep the pregnancy.
+Abortion providers have said the ban forced them to turn away many pregnant women, who could then either travel out of state for an abortion or keep the pregnancy.

-The state attorney general’s office appealed McBurney’s ruling to the Georgia Supreme Court, though it did not indicate in court documents whether it would seek an order to immediately block it.
+The state attorney general’s office appealed McBurney’s ruling to the Georgia Supreme Court, though it did not indicate in court documents whether it would seek an order to immediately block the decision.

 An email Thursday to a spokesperson for the office, Kara Richardson, was not immediately returned.